nodejs/modules/GOVERNANCE.md

 ### Merging PRs into this Repository

 Pull requests must reach consensus in a meeting in order to be merged into this repository.
 Merging of pull requests must be decided during a meeting that has a minimal quorum of 50% of all active members.
 Members with observer status are not considered active members for the purposes of reaching quorum.
 A pull request that is is unable to reach quorum due to lack of consensus or quorum must not be merged into this repository.
+Pull requests that fail to be merged will be addressed on a case by case basis.

+#### Errata and Editorial Changes

+A special exception is made for pull requests seeking to fix errata or perform editorial changes to this repository.
+Errata or editorial pull requests may be merged without being presented at a meeting if a reasonable time is given for review and there no dissent.
+The time period seen as reasonable for review varies on a case by case basis as determined by the author.
+A member may request a specific time period for review of a errata or editorial pull request not to exceed the next meeting date.
+If a time for review is requested, members must wait for that time period to pass or review be completed prior to that time.

 <a id="developers-certificate-of-origin"></a>
 ## Developer's Certificate of Origin 1.1